kudashevs/laravel-share-buttons/README.md

 ### Getting the result

-You can just use the object as a string or cast it to string to get the share buttons code.
-However, it is not a perfect way of using it.
-If you want to be precise and clear with your code intentions use the ```getShareButtons``` method.
+You can use a ShareButtons object as a string or cast it to a string to get the share buttons HTML code.
+However, this is not the preferred way how to use it.
+If you want to be precise and clear with your code intentions just use the ```getShareButtons``` method to get the result.

 ```php
 ShareButtons::page('https://site.com', 'Share title')